|Laura Ingalls Wilder from the

 Little House on the Prairie ran for almost a decade.
 It also gave

 children and the young at heart of several other countries a touch of

 frontier life with the Japanese program, Laura, The Prairie Girl

 and the UK series, Jackanory.

-character of Wilder's young daughter, Rose.
+life and the character of Wilder's young daughter, Rose.

 |Roland discusses Surveyers' House

 in 1932 with Little House in the Big Woods and continued

 with seven additional books are still popular and in print today.
 So